Saegeband

 The Röntgen BI-ALFA band saw blade is particularly suitable for use on mitre band saws from the machine tool manufacturers Behringer, Kaltenbach, Meba, Kasto, Peddinghaus, Ficep and Voortman.

-The choice of the optimal band saw blade depends not only on the application (material and profile of the workpiece) but also on the band saw design of the individual manufacturers.
+In addition to the application (material and profile of the workpiece), the choice of the optimum band saw blade depends on the design of the band saw construction of the individual manufacturers.
 The length, width and thickness of a band saw blade depend on the manufacturer's specifications.

-For the selection of the tooth pitch (ZpZ), the length of mesh of the saw band in the workpiece is relevant.
+The meshing length of the band saw blade in the workpiece is relevant for the choice of tooth pitch (ZpZ).
 The tooth pitch is determined by the number of teeth (tooth cutting edges) per inch (= 25.4 mm).

-A distinction is made between normal gearing and combination gearing.
+A distinction is made between standard toothing and combi toothing.

-With normal gearing, the tooth space is always the same.
-This type of toothing is well suited for sawing uniform material cross-sections.
+With standard toothing, the tooth spacing is always the same.
+This toothing is well suited for sawing constant material cross-sections.

-With the combination gearing, which is mainly used in steel construction and steel trade, the first number corresponds to the largest tooth tip distance and the second number to the smallest tooth tip distance within a teeth group.
-With the combination gearing, the application range of the saw blade is increased and vibrations that occur when sawing sectional steel and pipes are reduced.
+With Combi toothing, which is mainly used in steel construction and the steel trade, the first number corresponds to the largest tooth tip distance and the second number to the smallest tooth tip distance within a tooth group.
+Combi toothing increases the application range of the band saw blade and reduces vibrations that occur when sawing sectional steel and pipes.

 The following tooth pitches are recommended here:

-For pipes and steel profiles up to approx. 300 mm material width 3/4 tooth pitch with a step restriction, for material widths above 300 mm 2/3 tooth pitch with step restriction and for profile beams with a high residual tension a tooth pitch of 3/4 in combination with an extra wide step restriction should be selected.
+For pipes and steel profiles up to approx. 300 mm material width 3/4 tooth pitch with a step set, for material widths above 300 mm 2/3 tooth pitch with step set and for profile beams with a high residual stress, a tooth pitch of 3/4 should be selected in conjunction with an extra wide step set.

 Saw blade tooth shape

-The shape of the saw teeth should be chosen to meet the special requirements when sawing tubes, profiles and sectional beams.
-With interrupted saw cuts, the pressures on a saw blade are higher than when sawing solid material.
+The shape of the saw teeth must be selected so that they meet the special requirements for sawing pipes, profiles and profile beams.
+With interrupted saw cuts, the loads on a saw blade are higher than when sawing solid material.

-Changing the saw band and insert a new saw band:
+Changing the saw blade and running in a new saw blade:

-When changing a saw band, in addition to selecting a suitable new saw band, make sure that the condition of the saw band control and the proper functioning of the chip clearing brush are checked.
-The filling level for the suitable cooling lubricant and the function of the coolant supply must also be checked.
+When changing the saw blade, in addition to selecting a suitable new saw blade, make sure that the condition of the saw blade guide and the proper functioning of the chip clearing brush are checked.
+The fill level for the appropriate cooling lubricant and the function of the coolant supply must also be checked.

-In order to achieve the longest possible service life of a Bi-metal saw blade and to prevent the finest chipping on the saw teeth, running-in or sawing-in is an important measure.
-If the running-in process is carried out optimally, the tips of the teeth are ideally rounded and without chipping.
+In order to achieve the longest possible service life of a bi-metal band saw blade and to prevent the finest chipping on the saw teeth, running-in or sawing-in is an important measure.
+If the running-in process is carried out optimally, the tooth tips are ideally rounded and without chipping.

-During the running-in process, the machine operator must run the bandsaw for a period of approx. 15 to 20 minutes at a cutting speed (Vc) reduced by approx. 30% and a feed rate (Vf) reduced by approx. 50%.
-After this run-in process, first the cutting speed and then the feed rate is slowly increased to the previously determined full sawing capacity.
+When running in the new band saw blade, the machine operator must operate the band saw for a period of approx. 15 to 20 minutes at a cutting speed (Vc) reduced by approx. 30% and a feed rate (Vf) reduced by approx. 50%.
+After this running-in process, the cutting speed is first slowly increased and then the feed speed is increased to the previously determined full sawing capacity.

 Röntgen saw balde cutting steel profil on Kaltenbach band saw